 Celebrating Seniors – Goldie Hawn Turns 70

-These two roles prepared her for the break-out as a cast member on Rowan & Martin’s Laugh-In (1968-1973), a popular show with baby boomers.
-Her co-stars on Rowan & Martin’s Laugh-In included Arte Johnson, Jo Anne Worley, Richard Dawson, and Lily Tomlin.
+These previous roles prepared Goldie Hawn for her break-out performances as a cast member on Rowan & Martin’s Laugh-In (1968-1973), a popular show with baby boomers.

 Her first movie role was in The One and Only, Genuine, Original Family Band (1968), where 21-year-old Goldie Hawn first met 16-year-old child actor Kurt Russell.

 Goldie Hawn spun her “kooky” persona so convincingly she won an Academy Award for Best Supporting Actress in Cactus Flower (1969), her first big movie role.
-Below, Goldie Hawn, Walter Matthau, Jack Weston, and Ingrid Bergman in Cactus Flower.
+Below, Goldie Hawn, Walter Matthau, and Ingrid Bergman are featured in the movie trailer for Cactus Flower.